 Similac Advance vs Similac Pro Advance – Which one would we choose?

-We are going with Similac Pro-Advance as our recommendation, and what we would choose.
+We are going with Similac Pro-Advance as our recommendation, and what we would choose in the Similac Advance vs. Pro Advance debate.

 We are a little suspicious about whether those two things truly make a difference in the overall health and wellbeing of your baby, but since the Pro-Advance formula is either very comparable in price to the Advance, or potentially even cheaper, it’s worth it.